ec363/coding_resources/README.md

 # coding_resources

-A list of resources that I have found helpful for learning to code.
+A list of resources that I have found helpful for learning to code, centred around the R language, but including other important tools such as GitHub for version control and Markdown for text editing in coding-friendly formats.
-It is largely geared towards R at the moment due to my usage.

 ---